 Obese women have increased risk of breast cancer and worse outcomes than normal weight women.
-Being overweight during childhood is protective against breast cancer risk in adulthood as long as weight gain does not continue during adulthood.
-Most obese women develop hormone receptor positive disease and this subtype appears to be especially vulnerable to the harmful effects of obesity on prognosis.
-The effects of systemic treatment appear to be lost more rapidly in obese breast cancer patients.
+Being overweight during childhood is protective against breast cancer in adulthood as long as weight gain does not continue during adulthood.
+Obese women are most likely to develop hormone receptor positive (ER+/PR+) disease.

-While tall girls have heightened breast cancer risk in adulthood, overweight girls do not.
-In fact, generally speaking, being overweight appears to be protective against breast cancer until perimenopause, for reasons that are not well understood.
 However, even though overweight and obese women have a lower risk of premenopausal breast cancer, obesity appears to contribute to more aggressive forms of breast cancer with unfavorable prognosis when younger women do develop the disease.
 One study reported that being overweight at age 18 was associated with increased breast cancer-specific mortality in premenopausal women who developed estrogen receptor negative (ER-) breast cancer.

 Weight gain during adulthood increases breast cancer risk